 Practice is essential for improving your golf game.
 Instead of trying to find time to get to the golf club or local municipal course, why not practice in the convenience of your own backyard?
 By installing a putting green on your property, you can work on your short game without leaving the home and waiting for the other players to finish.
-The easier it is to practice, the more your game will improve, and for serious golfers a backyard putting green can be the ultimate convenient luxury and a capstone to their devotion to the sport.
+The easier it is to practice, the more your game will improve, and for serious golfers, an at-home synthetic putting green can be the ultimate convenient luxury and a capstone to their devotion to the sport.

 How do you get started with installing a putting green?
 First, consider an artificial surface instead of natural grass.
 While natural grass is the standard playing surface on golf courses, it must be maintained daily to ensure consistency and playability.
 This process is very difficult; the USGA even has detailed requirements for keeping a putting green up to spec.